carpentries/instructor-training/instructors.md

 ## Logistic Requirements

-This course has been taught in two primary formats - as a 2-day, in-person class and as an 8-week, online class.
+This course has been taught as a multi-week online class, as a two-day in-person class, and as a two-day class in which the learners are together in groups and the instructor participates remotely.

 ### Online Training

 *   Meeting space: Obviously, one of the primary logistic concerns for an online course is the online meeting space.
-For this instructor training, we have primarily used a voice/video system like Google Hangouts or BlueJeans in conjunction with an etherpad.
+For this instructor training, we have primarily used a voice/video system like Google Hangouts or BlueJeans in conjunction with an Etherpad.
 *   Online platform for assignment submissions and discussion: There have been several incarnations of this training that used a wordpress-like blog, github, and currently Piazza for managing assignment submission and discussion.

 ## In-Person Training

 *   Breakout rooms: At several points in the training, the participants are divided into small groups and tasked with a certain activity.
 Since the activities may involve audio recording, it is best if each group can have their own space for breakouts.
 *   Cameras / recording devices: participants should try to bring some kind of recording device (like a smartphone or camera) for certain class activities.